VintageWatchstraps Logo

 The pumpkin form looks better at the side of an ordinary wristwatch case, the stem entering through a simple hole in the side of the case.

 English watchmakers and repairers sometimes use the term “button” for this item.
-But since English watchmakers persisted with the fusee, which made keyless winding virtually impossible, they have little claim to name the part that operates the keyless mechanism.
+But since English watchmakers persisted with the fusee, which made keyless winding virtually impossible, they have little claim to name the part that operates the keyless work.
 I don't like the term button, it is usually used in English for something sewn on to a garment to fasten it or something you press, e.g. to summon a lift.
 For watches I prefer the term crown.

 Hunter / Savonnette and Open Face / Lépine